-Traditionally, undergraduate students range in age from 18 to 22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this institution appears to attract a majority of older students.
-At Appalachian School of Law, 1.8% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Appalachian School of Law, 1.8% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Appalachian School of Law #2,241 in the nation for student age diversity.

 Appalachian School of Law Age Diversity Chart

-Analyze the age range of Appalachian School of Law undergraduates with the following chart.
+Analyze the age range of Appalachian School of Law students with the following chart.

 Questions About Diversity

 - Is Appalachian School of Law supporting learners from all backgrounds?